Shear-enhanced elasticity in the cubic blue phase I: Results and Discussion

 \subsection{Origin of the elasticity}

-As previously stated the pre-shearing breaks up the platelet texture at a temperature $T$ = 29.5 $^\circ$C, which is also where observe the transition to a homogeneous BPI.
+As previously stated the pre-shearing breaks up the platelet texture at a temperature $T$ = 29.5 $^\circ$C, which is also where we observe the transition to a homogeneous BPI.
 Interestingly, the system does not recover the initial state, which is true even after the shear flow has been completely switched off, as shown in Fig.~\ref{fig6}.
 Therefore, the shear-enhanced elasticity has to originate necessarily from the rearrangement of three-dimensional array of DTCs and disclination lines, and not from the re-orientation and compression of the platelet texture.
 As suggested by numerical studies, the disclination lines can withstand a certain degree of deformations in the shear flow.
 This observed resistance constitutes at least one possible contribution to the overall elasticity of the BP ~\cite{DMO2005,HSC2013} and may well be the origin of a yield stress.

-In Fig.~\ref{fig9} we compare flow curves at different temperatures as well as the second plateau modulus $G'_{0.1}$ from Fig.~\ref{fig5} and the yield stress.
-From the flow curves of the homogeneous BPI it is obvious that a yield stress exists, whereas the BPI/Iso biphase does not exhibit a yield stress.
-The yield stress $\sigma_{\rm Y}$ is almost comparable to the second plateau modulus $G'_{0.1}$, measured without pre-shear.
-The correspondence of $\sigma_{\rm Y}$ to the second plateau modulus confirms the viscoelastic solid-like properties of the homogeneous BPI.
+Flow curves measured by using the strain-controlled rheometer, ARES-G2, and apparent yield stress estimated from them are shown in Fig. 1S of the Supplemental Material of this paper ~\cite{SM}.
+In Fig. 1S, the apparent yield stress is also compared with the second plateau modulus $G'$ at $\omega$ = 0.1 s$^{-1}$.

+Evidence in support of a characteristic dynamical length scale has been given by Fukuda {\it et al.}~\cite{FZ2011b}.
+In their numerical study of the structural forces that are mediated by the BP ordering under both compression and dilation, they found that because of the periodicity of BPI the force shows an oscillatory behavior with minima at a dilation or compression length that equals half a unit cell size of a BPI structure.
 Following a simple argument~\cite{SRCF}, it can be shown that the shear modulus scales like $G_{0}\sim k_{\rm B}T/\xi^3$, where $\xi$ has the meaning of a characteristic length scale, such as the lattice constant of a periodic structure.
 Using the high frequency plateau modulus $G'\simeq$ 30 Pa at $T$ = 29.5 $^\circ$C (viz.
 Fig.~\ref{fig5} left image) this leads to an estimate of $\xi\simeq$ 50 nm.
 Using the same reasoning and the value of the modulus $G'\simeq$ 2 Pa at the point where it levels off at low frequencies, this yields a value of $\xi\simeq$ 130 nm, which is approximately half the value that has been reported for the lattice constant~\cite{Crooker,TYK2015,MG1996,CH2015}.